NimaMohseni/Morphometric-Analysis/README.md

 * `Complete:` The complete name of each sample (the names used in the initial landmark data imported in morphologika).

 It is recommended that this data set should be produced for the intial landmark data before removing any samples because it would act as a refrence, making further comparisons feasible.
+This refrence data set can be created just once and saved to be read and used later.

-The first step is to create an instance of the class after importing it:
+The first step is to create an instance of the class after importing it amd then passing the refrence data set to it:

 ```python
 from Morphometrics import procpca as procpca